 Published by thebusymindofayoungwidow

 My name is Lydia.
-I am 26 years old, currently living in Minneapolis after being widowed suddenly and unexpectedly on 2/6/17.
+I am 29 years old, currently living in Minnesota after being widowed suddenly and unexpectedly on 2/6/17.
 I was born in Seattle in 1991, then moved to Orange County, CA due to my dad's job in 2003.
 I met my spouse, Matthew, when I was only 16 years old and still struggling to consider California my home, at a 2008 New Years Eve party.
 As our relationship developed, so did my love for California.
 He showed me the beauty within the state and life itself.
 Once I graduated high school in 2009, I did two years at a community college before transferring to University of California San Diego in 2011.
 I spent three years at UCSD and received a BS in Biochemistry/Chemistry in 2014.
 During the summer of 2015, Matthew and I decided that if we were ever going to accomplish our life goals, we needed to leave California.
 After a lot of time and research and job hunting, I landed a job in Phoenix.
 Matthew and I moved to Phoenix roughly two weeks later, it was December 2015 by this time.
 Once in Arizona, Matthew struggled to find work and I had a medical condition that was causing severe pain daily, chronically.
 It became clear that I needed to have surgery in summer of 2016.
 Matthew was able to find work, and I was able to have my surgery in September of 2016.
 During my recovery period, I opened up a crochet shop on Etsy called Indoor Cat Crochet.
 In January of 2017, Matthew and I adopted two cute little ratties named Mimsy and Darla.
 We were getting to know these little cuties, and I was finally starting to feel well enough to go back to working.
 Just a few weeks later, I lost my beloved Matthew to a brain bleed that was a direct result of his acute asymptomatic leukemia that we did not even know he had.
 Suddenly I found my world and its foundation utterly destroyed.
 My amazing friends and family rallied around me.
 I went back to California briefly, and then moved in with my amazing sister and her beautiful family in Minnesota.
 I have been very actively rebuilding my life out here ever since.
-During all of the insanity over the past year, I have been writing very openly on my Facebook about my journey.
-I have been receiving positive reviews and have been encouraged by many to create this blog.
-I chose to do so because I want to be part of a narrative that helps western culture learn how to discuss the harder parts of life openly.
+During all of the insanity over the first year, I had been writing very openly on my Facebook about my journey.
+I had been receiving positive reviews and had been encouraged by many to create this blog.
+I chose to do so because I wanted to be part of a narrative that helps western culture learn how to discuss the harder parts of life openly.
 We have lost the ability to properly cope with adversity because we never talk about when life goes wrong.
 And I want to be part of the side that changes this.
 View all posts by thebusymindofayoungwidow